Scroll to navigation

 The key file is named 'gpg-pubkey-xxxxxxxx-xxxxxxxx.asc'.

 The signature is stored in a special file that can be set with the --signature-file option.
-The default is '/.signature'.
-If you set the file name to '' (empty string) the file is still created but not visible (the default on many SUSE installation media).
+The default for SUSE-style media is '/.signature'.
+If you set the file name to '' (empty string) the file is still created but not visible in the file system (this is the default on older SUSE media).

 You can use tagmedia to display the embedded meta data.